 Needless to say, Dr. Stuart E. Lease was serious when he dedicated his life to the Lord in high school; God saw his faith and worked through him to bring growth and impact in various ministry settings, including LBC.

 Dr. Stuart E. Lease passed away Dec.
 28, 2004, in Lakeland, Fla.
 Barbara died in 2009, and their daughter, Rebecca, aged 42, preceded them in death in 2003.
-Stuart and Barbara’s son, Dr. Timothy Lease (’15 & ’20), earned his master’s and PhD in Biblical Studies from LBC | Capital.
+Stuart Lease’s generational impact continued through the testimony and mission of his son: Dr. Timothy Lease (’15 & ’20), who earned both a master’s and doctorate degree from his father’s alma mater.

 Further Reading: Former LBC President’s Son Is Hopeful for Liver Donor After Cancer Diagnosis.
 Read more…